jramaya/marketingmd/index.md

 exchange i.e. the channel increases in importance.

-10.4 THE EVOLUTION OF THE MARKETING CHANNEL {#the-evolution-of-the-marketing-channel .calibre5}               -
+10.4 THE EVOLUTION OF THE MARKETING CHANNEL

  As consumers, we have clearly taken for granted that when we go to a supermarket the shelves will be filled with products we want; when we are thirsty there will be a Coke machine or bar around the corner; and, when we do not have time to shop, we can pick-up the telephone and order from the J.C.
 Penney catalog or through the Internet.
 Of course, if we give it some thought, we realize that this magic is not a given, and that hundreds of thousands of people plan, organize, and labor long hours so that this modern convenience is available to you, the consumer.
 It has not always been this way, and it is still not this way in many other countries.
 Perhaps a little anthropological discussion will help our understanding.